tembo-io/website/blog/2023-09-14-four-types-of-extensions/index.md

 | **Requires `LOAD`**         | Extensions that use SQL and their libraries have hooks  | Extensions that do not use SQL, may or may not have hooks     |
 | **Does not require `LOAD`** | SQL-only extensions, and SQL + libraries without hooks  | Output plugins                                                |

+*By categorizing an extension into this 2x2 matrix, we can know how to turn it on.*

 ### LOAD

  [LOAD](https://www.postgresql.org/docs/current/sql-load.html) is a command that tells Postgres to *load* a library, meaning make the code accessible to Postgres by loading the compiled code on disk into memory.
-If a library has hooks, **performing a load will activate the hooks.**
+If a library has hooks, **performing a load will activate the hooks**.

 **Requires `LOAD`: true** means you have to do one of the following steps to load a library:
 - **[LOAD](https://www.postgresql.org/docs/current/sql-load.html)**: using the `LOAD` command directly loads a library for the current connection only